 - Even more important is that tomatoes contain the powerful antioxidant lycopene (one of those phytochemicals - plant chemicals - with cancer fighting properties), protecting against prostate cancer and thought to decrease heart disease risk too.

+So back to the question about canned tomatoes and being good for you?We want to think so because there are so many uses for canned tomatoes in cooking and they provide a great standby in the pantry.
+Cooked tomatoes (such as in tomato sauce or tomato paste) not only increases the lycopene content that can be absorbed by your body, but also increases the total antioxidant activity.
 But the can of tomatoes has been declared as one the “7 foods even safety experts won’t eat”.
 This is because the resin linings of cans contain BPA (or Bisphenol-A) a synthetic estrogen that has been linked to undesirable conditions ranging from reproductive problems to heart disease, diabetes and obesity.
 Because of the acidity in tomatoes, the level of leaching can be even higher in canned tomatoes than other canned food.
 Studies have shown than the BPA levels in the majority of people now exceeds the amount that (a) can suppress sperm production and (b) cause chromosomal damage to the eggs of animals.